 This section provides a summary of the current position of SGW's water supply systems.
 Table 2.1 summarises each of SGW's systems, with information on the major customers and water sources.
-For completeness, this table provides a comprehensive list of all legal entitlements however it should be noted that not all of these water sources are actively used as they are temporary entitlements or require significant infrastructure upgrades.
+For completeness, this table provides a comprehensive list of all legal entitlements however it should be noted that not all of these water sources are actively used.
+Some are temporary entitlements or entitlements that require significant infrastructure upgrades to be able to utilise them.
 Full details of the legal entitlements to water are described in the UWS.